9 Tips to Choose an Ideal Tabletop Dental Autoclave for Your Dental Clinics

 Minimum cycle times for steam sterilization cycles

 Autoclaves use steam and are either gravity displacement or pre-vacuum type autoclave.
-For specific load applications, the minimum steam sterilization cycles have been clearly defined by AAMI.
+For specific load applications, AAMI have clearly defined the minimum steam sterilization cycles.
 And each of cycle time performed can be varied by different sterilizer manufacturers.
 The Class B sterilizer utilizes a powerful vacuum pump and unique technology to reduce overall cycle time and better sterilization performance.

 With a smooth user experience, some essential pre-programmed sterilization cycles have been integrated on the intuitive display to easily and quickly select the settings during their busy practices.

 |Type of autoclave||Type of Loads||Sterilization Cycle|